anke-hao/Friend_Robo_BDayPresent/README.md

 Welcome to [Robo Memories](https://ankehao.itch.io/robo-memories), the gamified interactive experience I made for my friend's birthday!
 In this experience, you play as a character in a 2D platformer who navigates the environment and finds "Robo Memories," yellow robots that contain capsules of memories my friend and I shared throughout our college experience.

+The Friend Birthday Present Series is a series of short games I built, each over the course of 3-4 days, as birthday gifts for friends who were living in separate locations from me at the time of their birthday.

 ## How To Play
 ### Basic Commands
 - Navigate with WASD and press SPACE to jump.